SafeNetIoT/iot_dns/README.md

 ## Citation

-If you use this dataset or analysis scripts, please cite our paper:
+If you use this dataset or analysis scripts, please cite our paper.

-## License

-This repository is licensed under [LICENSE_TYPE].
-Scripts for analysis depend on Python, Jupyter, and Tshark.

 ## Dataset Access